kevinjpetersen/BlazorQuery/README.md

 ```

 ## Change log
+- **Version 0.0.3 - 2021-05-01**
+  - Migrated to .NET 5 and updated all packages to .NET 5 versions
+  - Some cleanup, such as moving BlazorQueryDOMHelpers to a new file
+  - Fixed a bug where Height and Width on DOM element needed to be double
+  - Added "href" to DOM element (needed it for another project)
 - **Version 0.0.2 - 2020-07-29**
   - Functionality added
     - Update projects to build with latest version of Blazor